-As many are well aware, the COVID-19 outbreak has exacerbated and spotlighted many societal problems that have been embedded in the public psyche and structure well before the pandemic was a worldly concern.
-Now, as we globally try to impede the virus’s spread, other epidemics are both worsening and being disregarded.
+As many are aware, COVID-19 has spotlighted a number of problems that existed before the pandemic was a concern.
+Now, as we try to stop the spread of the virus, other epidemics are both worsening and being ignored.

 Worldwide, rates of gender-based violence and domestic abuse have risen tremendously since mandatory quarantine began.
-China, Spain, France, the United States and Latin America are notable examples of places hit hardest by this epidemic of gendered abuse.
+China, Spain, France, the United States and Latin America are all notable examples.

 Latin America is especially significant given that 14 of its countries are of the 25 around the world with the highest rates of femicide.
 In Latin America, though high rates of domestic abuse and femicides preceded the virus, the rise in abuse after the commencement of quarantine and the government’s treatment of this rise, speaks to the disregard for women’s lives that plagues Latin America much like the rest of the world.

 The increase in abuse stems from the societal effects of COVID-19.
 The mandatory quarantine means women who live with their abusers are forced to be with them around the clock, where opportunities for either one to leave are limited.
 This compounds with the fact that many are out of work or are in financially unstable situations which thereby leads to abusers being especially angry and on edge.
 Abusers then have more wrath to project on their families and wives.